szabgab/axum.code-maven.com/README.md

 Calculator using enum for the operator?

 Show that the binary includes the templates even if they are included or extended by other templates.

+* Test every example
+* Check that all the files in the `examples` folder are included.
+(Create a list of exceptions if necessary)
+* Make sure all the dependencies in all the Cargo.toml files are listed in `crates.md` file.
+* Generate epub and pdf files.
+* Add timestamp of when the book was generated.

+# Input validation

+For GET, POST, and path parameters.

+* Accepting strings.
+* Accepting values in other types (numbers, booleans).
+* Accepting only IDs that are in the database.
+* Accepting a limited set of values that can be defined in an enum.